IGIA, New Delhi, India

 The international Terminal 3 at the Indira Gandhi International Airport (IGIA) in New Delhi, India, was opened in July 2010.
-The IGIA is the busiest airport in the country handling about 46 million passengers a year.
+The IGIA is the busiest airport in the country handling close to 70 million passengers a year.
 It is also the busiest in South Asia and is expected to handle 100 million passengers by 2030.

 The IGIA Terminal 3 (T-3) was built to facilitate the 2010 Common Wealth Games held in Delhi.
-Built at a cost of INR128.5bn ($2.7bn), the 5.4 million square feet (502,000m2) terminal is reported to be the eighth largest in the world.
+Built at a cost of Rs128.5bn ($2.7bn), the 5.4 million square feet (502,000m²) terminal was reported to be the eighth largest in the world at that time.
 It can handle 34 million passengers a year.

-The airport is operated by Delhi International Airport (DIAL), a public-private consortium led by GMR Group.
-The stakeholders, GMR (54%), Airports Authority of India (26%), Eraman Malaysia (10%) and Fraport (10%), currently have concession to operate the airport for 30 years.
+Indira Gandhi airport is operated by Delhi International Airport (DIAL), a public-private consortium led by GMR Group.
+The stakeholders, GMR (54%), Airports Authority of India (26%), Eraman Malaysia (10%) and Fraport (10%), currently have the concession to operate the airport for 30 years.

 The T3 has two levels, upper floor for departures and the lower for arrivals.
 It serves both international and domestic flights and features a 300m-long public area.
 The terminal has the capacity to handle Airbus A380 aircraft.

-Construction of the terminal project was started in February 2007 and was completed on fast-track in 37 months by March 2010.
+Construction of the airport terminal was started in February 2007 and completed on fast-track in 37 months, by March 2010.

-The project involved modernisation of the runway and aprons.
-The third 4.4km long, 11/29 runway was built in September 2008 to support the expansion.
+The project also involved modernisation of the runway and aprons.
+The third 4.4km-long 11/29 runway was built in September 2008 to support the expansion.

 The nine-storey terminal building has two piers of 1.2km each.
 The T3 has six common check-in islands with 168 check-in counters.
 It has 95 immigration counters of which 49 are outbound.
 Three of the 78 aerobridges are suitable to support A380 size aircraft.

 The apron area is about 6.7 million square feet.
-Security is maintained using about 3,000 security cameras and CCTVs across the airport.
-The terminal is installed with about 800 flight information display systems and 8,000 speakers.
+Security is maintained using 3,000 security cameras and CCTV across the Indira Gandhi airport.
+The terminal is installed with 800 flight information display systems and 8,000 speakers.

 A 100-room transit hotel serves the international and domestic passengers.
 The terminal has a seven MLD drinking water and ten MLD wastewater treatment plants.
 The terminal is well connected by the Delhi metro railway and an eight-lane approach roadway.

-The terminal is a glass and metal frame structure.
-It has spacious interiors and features arts and graphical designs that showcase Indian culture.
+Featuring a glass and metal frame structure, the terminal has spacious interiors and features arts and graphical designs that showcase Indian culture.
 North light orientation of the building reduces solar gain and optimises daylight illumination.

-Public areas of the terminal feature about 50,000 of architectural lightings.
-Priority was given to passenger comfort with about 20,000m2 of space for restaurants, cafés, food outlets and bars.
+Public areas of the terminal feature 50,000 of architectural lighting.
+Priority was given to passenger comfort with approximately 20,000m² of space for restaurants, cafés, food outlets and bars.

 The Common User Passenger Processing System (CUPPS) in-line baggage handling system provides five levels of checking, including integrated X-ray and CTX scanners.
 The baggage reclaim area features 14 belts with two belts for out-of-gauge (OOG) bags.

-The INR2.5bn ($45.6m) system has a 6,400m conveyor belt and can handle 12,800 bags an hour.
-It was supplied by Siemens; Crisplant and ARINC were the subcontractors.
+The Rs2.5bn ($45.6m) system has a 6,400m conveyor belt and can handle 12,800 bags an hour.
+It was supplied by Siemens, while Crisplant and ARINC were the subcontractors.

 The terminal features 97 travelators, 63 elevators, 34 escalators and eight inclined walkways that connect the international arrival and departure levels.